-A. Nagurney, M. Yu, and Q. Qiang, to appear in Papers in Regional Science, where additional background as well as references can be found.
+A. Nagurney, M. Yu, and Q. Qiang (2011), Papers in Regional Science 90, 123-142.

+where additional background as well as references can be found.

 We assume that the organization (government, humanitarian one, socially responsible firm, etc.) is considering $n_M$ manufacturing facilities/plants; $n_D$ distribution centers, but must serve the $n_R$ demand points.